-Our Commercial business unit primarily consists of sales of our video display systems, digital billboards, and Galaxy® and FuelightTM product lines to resellers (primarily sign companies), outdoor advertisers, national retailers, quick-serve restaurants, casinos and petroleum retailers.
+Our Commercial business unit primarily consists of sales of our video display systems, digital billboards, and Galaxy[®] and Fuelight[TM] product lines to resellers (primarily sign companies), out-of-home ("OOH") companies, national retailers, quick-serve restaurants, casinos and petroleum retailers.
 Our Live Events business unit primarily consists of sales of integrated scoring and video display systems to college and professional sports facilities and convention centers and sales of our mobile display technology to video rental organizations and other live events type venues.
-Our High School Park and Recreation business unit primarily consists of sales of scoring systems, Galaxy® displays and video display systems to primary and secondary education facilities.
-Our Transportation business unit primarily consists of sales of our Vanguard® and Galaxy® product lines to governmental transportation departments, airlines and other transportation related customers.
+Our High School Park and Recreation business unit primarily consists of sales of scoring systems, Galaxy[®] displays and video display systems to primary and secondary education facilities.
+Our Transportation business unit primarily consists of sales of our Vanguard[®] and Galaxy[®] product lines to governmental transportation departments, airlines and other transportation related customers.
 Our International business unit consists of sales of all product lines outside the United States and Canada.
 We focus on product lines that relate to integrated scoring and video display systems for sports and commercial applications, out-of-home advertising products, and European transportation related products.